Rapid Bay, South Australia: Quarrying

 The BHP constructed the town, an ore-loading jetty and a high voltage power line from Willunga during the period 1938 to 1942 as part of the works undertaken to establish a limestone quarry.
 During the construction of the jetty, a worker named John Gamlin went missing and was presumed to have fallen from a platform that lacked rails and drowned.
 The tide was running quickly and wind speeds were reaching 40 miles per hour on the day of his disappearance.

 Quarrying commenced in 1942.
 The limestone was transported by sea and used as a flux at BHP's Whyalla Steelworks in South Australia, and Newcastle and Port Kembla in New South Wales.

 In 1948, production averaged 30,000 tonnes per month with a fully mechanised process from electric shovel to crushers, then by conveyor to ship.
 At that time there were 41 men employed at the project, including office staff.

-BHP's assets, including a crushing plant, jetty and loading wharf, were eventually sold to Adelaide Brighton Cement in 1981.
+BHP's assets, including a crushing plant, jetty and loading wharf, were eventually sold to Adbri in 1981.

 On 1 January 1982, ownership of the jetty was transferred to the Government of South Australia at no cost.

 Total production from 1942 to 2013 is estimated at 17 million tonnes, most of which was used for industrial purposes.
 Incomplete figures indicate production for construction material between 1977 and 2013 was roughly 550,000 tonnes.
 A small volume of roadbase materials continues to be quarried from the site.
 The quarry and remaining buildings are located within tenements PM11 and PM12 which as of 2021 are held by Adelaide Brighton Cement and Croser Bros.

 The history of the township during the BHP years was recorded by Des Lord in the 2018 book Rapid Bay...
 Before we forget.
 History and memoirs of a mining town.